Microsoft/azure-docs.cs-cz/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ---
-title: Platforma identit Microsoft a OAuth 2.0 On-Behalf-Of toku | Azure
+title: Microsoft identity platform and OAuth2.0 On-Behalf-Of flow | Azure
-description: Tento článek popisuje, jak používat zprávy HTTP k implementaci služeb ověřování pomocí OAuth 2.0 On-Behalf-Of toku.
+description: This article describes how to use HTTP messages to implement service to service authentication using the OAuth2.0 On-Behalf-Of flow.
 services: active-directory
 documentationcenter: ''
 author: rwike77